WebAssembly/wasi-filesystem/wasi-filesystem.wit.md

 /// This requests a *shared* lock; more than one shared lock can be held for
 /// a file at the same time.
 ///
+/// If the open file has an exclusive lock, this function downgrades the lock
+/// to a shared lock.
+If it has a shared lock, this function has no effect.
+///
 /// This requests an *advisory* lock, meaning that the file could be accessed
 /// by other programs that don't hold the lock.
 ///